LGBTQ rights in the Marshall Islands: Living conditions

 The Marshall Islands has a very limited gay scene.
 As of 2025, the only known openly LGBTQ organization in the country is the Brighten the Rainbow project formed by Anfernee Nenol Kaminaga, a climate activist.
-However, debates and discussions surrounding LGBT rights tend to be "well off the radar".
+However, debates and discussions surrounding LGBTQ rights tend to be "well off the radar".

 The largest religious community in the Marshall Islands is the United Church of Christ, whose American denomination permits same-sex marriage and holds liberal views on LGBTQ rights.

 With regards to HIV/AIDS, the infection rate is very low.
 The Ministry of Health has included HIV/AIDS among its local health education programs, and public health clinics offer free testing.

 The Marshall Islands is home to a cultural "third gender" community, known in Marshallese as kakōļ.
 The term refers to men who "assume women's roles".
 Unlike many of their third gender counterparts in Oceania, such as the fa'afafine of Samoa or the fakaleiti of Tonga, the kakōļ typically do not cross-dress or identity as women.
 Instead, most kakōļ prefer to reveal their identity by wearing one item of women's clothing.
 They are thought to incorporate the strengths of both sexes, and thus serve an important role balancing the worlds of men and women.
 Kakōļ tend to have romantic relationships with typically masculine heterosexual men.
 The term jera refers to close relationships between people of the same sex, though not necessarily romantic or sexual.
 These relationships, also known as "male bonding", appear to be valued by the Marshallese.